 This occurs when an insured is unable to plant the crop by the final plant date (FPD).

 A questionnaire answered by an insured while filling out a perennial application.
 Specific answers may trigger a pre-acceptance inspection report (PAIR).

-Also referred to as “Actual Production”, this is the actual amount of the crop that is produced before any adjustment has been subtracted due to moisture, quality, or uninsurable events.
+Also referred to as “Actual Production”, this is the actual amount of the crop produced before any adjustment is subtracted due to moisture, quality or uninsurable events.